nolan778/DCS-Copilot/README.md

 #### Client Connection
 A client can connect to a server via the File menu dropdown (File->Connect).
 A new Connection window will open that will prompt the client for their
 Client Name, as well as the server information (IP Address, Port and Password).
-Tthe port can be modified by clicking the Lock icon next to the
+The port can be modified by clicking the Lock icon next to the
 Port box and changing the value.

 The Connection window also has a History list of recent servers where a connection was attempted and a server Favorites list in the box to the